How To Build An Amazing Men’s Wardrobe from Thrift Shops!

 If you are in the market for suits and sportcoats, start with eBay.com.
 Most thrift shops now sell their better clothing on eBay.
 You can shop by size, brand, fabric, and price. eBay is the ultimate source for the widest selection of better second-hand menswear.
 My guide to buying second-hand suits on eBay can guide you through the process.
 I have also found great deals on Poshmark.com, an online fashion marketplace featuring second-hand clothing.

-If you are shopping for shirts, sweaters, ties, and casual clothing, check out your local thrift shops, including Goodwill, Salvation Army Family Thrift and others.
+If you are shopping for shirts, sweaters, ties, and casual clothing, check out your local thrift shops, including Goodwill, Savers and others.
 Generally, they offer better prices for these items than any online vendor, especially when you add in the cost of shipping.
-Find out about sales days and discounts.
-For example, my local Salvation Army Family Thrift has a $1.00 All Clothing Sale every Thursday.
-You can load up on amazing clothing deals on thrift shop sales days!
+Find out about sales days and discounts that allow you to save even more.

 Menswear Thrift Shopping Strategies